Loic Duval is a racing driver from France who currently competes with Audi in DTM and with TDS Racing in sports car championships.

 A somewhat unexpected departure to Japan followed in 2006.
 Duval was a driver of Nakajima Racing and had a relatively good season.
 Competing in Formula Nippon, the Frenchman scored two wins and took the 4th position in the final standings while in Super GT he was the winner of one race and finished 11th overall.
 The following year, still with the same team, was a step forward.
 Even after he failed to win a race in Formula Nippon, he won 6th place in the championship while in Super GT Series he became a vice-champion.

 After becoming series runner-up in Super GT, Loic Duval in 2008 won the vice-champion title in Formula Nippon with two race wins on his account.
 The same year he debuted in 24 Hours of Le Mans driving for Oreca Team Matmut and finished at 10th place.
 Parallel with the duties in Japan, Duval from 2006 to 2009 was driving for Team France in A1 Grand Prix.
 During three seasons, Loic appeared in 26 races and scored two wins.

-In the following year, Duval achieved his best results.
+In 2013, Duval achieved his best results.
 He became the FIA WEC champion with Audi Sport Team Joest, driving alongside Allan McNish and Tom Kristensen.
 They won 3 races in 2013, including the victory in the world’s most prestigious race – 24 Hours of Le Mans.